Vadim0102/fix_roblox_reg/README.md

-# Fix the Windows REG to start Roblox in any browser!
+# Bypass Windows Registry to Launch Roblox in Any Browser!
-`if it does not start due to an error in the registry`

-*maybe not work.*
-*maybe need to be run this is script after every update Roblox*
+If Roblox fails to start due to a registry error, try this solution.
+Please note that it might not work, and you may need to run this script after every Roblox update.

-I AM NOT RESPONSIBLE!
-USE AT YOUR OWN RISK!
+**Warning: Use at Your Own Risk!
+I am not responsible for any consequences.**